 The process of engaging the superconscious mind is often referred to as de-hypnosis - the goal is to de-hypnotize yourself from the limiting beliefs you accepted about yourself and your relationship to the world around you.

-During traditional hypnosis or hypnotherapy sessions - you'd work with a hypnotist or hypnotherapist on one specific issue at the time - an issue that is presenting a challenge for you.
-The process generally consists of changing the beliefs you hold in your subconscious mind regarding the specific issue.
 Some hypnotists may also attempt to help you get rid of the problem by providing guidance to help you get into a relaxed state and then just repeating over and over the direct suggestion which is meant to help you get rid of the problem (e.g. for weight-loss, "You're slim now", or for smoking cessation, "You're a non-smoker now").
-Since this approach does not deal with any possible benefits you are deriving from your current challenge (secondary gains), the effectiveness of this approach may be questionable.
+Since this approach does not deal with any possible benefits you are deriving from your current challenge (secondary gains), the effectiveness of this approach-may be questionable.

-If, instead, you chose to engage in the process of de-hypnotizing yourself and engaging the superconscious mind - even though you may not be directly focusing on any specific issue, you may discover that the challenges you were facing before simply begin to fall away.
 If you were having a weight-problem, you could experience an inner urge to engage in activities and nutrition that promotes your ideal weight.
 If you were having a challenge with substance abuse, you could experience that any desire and/or need for the particular substance has simply vanished without any withdrawal symptoms.

 You access the superconscious mind through your subconscious, so the process of accessing it is the same as accessing the subconscious through hypnosis.
 The difference lies in what you do next.
-Instead of pounding more of your own suggestions and beliefs into your subconscious, you open yourself to the experience of ONENESS.

 You begin by putting aside all of your previous beliefs about yourself or about the world-around-you.
 Then:

-"Stop for a moment and just think of the allness of God or Primal Cause with no beginning or end, with universal scope, and surround yourself in this.
+"Stop for a moment and just think of the tallness of God or Primal Cause with no beginning or end, with universal scope, and surround yourself in this.
 As you become faithful and worship this, and this alone, ONE GOD, ONE ALMIGHTY PRESENCE - you will find that the vibrations of your body will change from the human to the God or Primal vibration.
 As you think, live, move and become one with this vibration, you do worship; and what you worship, you idealize, you become."
 (Life and Teaching of the Masters of the Far East)

 You may also just sit and relax and contemplate the ATTRIBUTES of this ONE ALMIGHTY PRESENCE - LOVE, LIGHT, OMNIPOTENCE, OMNIPRESENCE, OMNISCIENCE, TIMELESSNESS, etc.